 Our Best Short Film Award rewards the best short film of the festival (fiction or documentary), as chosen by the audience.
 Shorts may also be submitted for our "Battle of the Shorts: Australia vs. New Zealand", a unique chance at an epic cinematic face-off and an additional audience prize for the winner.

 "Battle of the Shorts: AUS vs. NZ"

-Since 2017, the festival audience can choose their winner in each round of the two "Battle of the Shorts: AUS vs. NZ" screenings, in which Australian and New Zealand short films fight for their national pride and instant glory as the winner will be announced immediately after the votes are tallied.
+Since 2017, the festival audience could choose their winner in each round of the two "Battle of the Shorts: AUS vs. NZ" screenings, in which Australian and New Zealand short films fight for their national pride and instant glory as the winner will be announced immediately after the votes are tallied.

 "Australian Short Film Today"

 The latest installment in the awards category was the audience award for their favourite of the "Australian Short Film Today" film reel, a specially selected short film slot from the Chris and Francesca Beale Foundation.
 Founded in 1992 as an annual, single night’s screening in New York of the best of recent short films from Down Under, Australian Short Film Today is now an international travelling roadshow dedicated to showcasing the talents of Australian filmmakers.

 In 2018, the winners of the Best Film (Symphony on Skis) and Best Short Film (Fire in Cardboard City) Audience Award received a double prize: a one-year subscription to the world's leading video, photo, TV & film production management software StudioBinder, plus a one-year subscription to the closed community music licensing platform gnarles.
 Furthermore, all Battle of the Shorts: AUS vs. NZ Round 1 and Round 2 winners as well as the favourite film of the Australian Short Film Today (ASFT) reel won a one-year subscription to the international film community platform FilmUp.